September 5, 2018 by Siobhan Climer

 Everyone knows the companies that are doing it right.
 Their employees advocate on behalf of the organization, recruiting top-notch talent is a breeze, and employee output is exceptional.
 But how do companies create a high-performance culture?

-Mark Griesbaum, Managing Partner of Affinity4You and SIM Board of Directors’ Trustee, will explore this very question at Mindsight’s 8th Annual Technology Roadmap Conference on September 27, 2018 in Downers Grove, IL.
-Join the discussion and learn how the decisions exceptional companies make lead to real business benefits.
+Mark Griesbaum, Managing Partner of Affinity4You and SIM Board of Directors’ Trustee, explored this very question at Mindsight’s 8th Annual Technology Roadmap Conference on September 27, 2018 in Downers Grove, IL.
+Find out what he talked about by reading more below.

 Skills Vs. Growth

 How many job descriptions have you looked at that contain a seemingly endless list of required skills?
 As an example:

 Small start-up seeks Yale-trained ornithologist and spy extraordinaire.
 Must be fluent in Danish and skilled at traditional Irish dancing.
 Must have minimum 15 years of experience in business or high-technology environment.
 Salary: 30K.

 Hyperbolic?
 Perhaps.
 But it’s not far from the reality.
 The trouble is recruiters and employers make the reasonable assumption that they should hire the person who is ideally skilled for a position.

 Skills are important, yes, but skills can also be learned.
 When people start a new position, they grow, they develop, they bring their diverse experiences and help the role adapt for changes across the globe.
 That’s important, too.
 If you are hiring for a computer programmer position, it would be great if the candidate knew Java, MS .Net, PL/SQL, ABAP, J2EE, Salesforce, Mulesoft, Tibco, and – why not – Informatica.
 But finding someone who has every one of those skills isn’t likely – nor is it what you really want.